 In PingOne, a population defines a set of users, similar to an organizational unit (OU).
 In a given environment, you can use populations to simplify the management of users.
 For example, you can create a population for similar types of users and apply a password policy to that population.
 You must create at least one population before you can create users.
 An individual user cannot belong to more than one population simultaneously, but users can be moved to a different populations.

 Users are unique entities that interact with the applications and services within the environment to which the they are assigned.
 User resources in PingOne are the full representation of a user profile, including the user’s relationships, roles, and attributes.
 Users are associated with populations rather than defined within a population.
 The user’s association with a population is established as a property on the user resource.

 Applications and resources

 Applications in PingOne define the connection between the PingOne for Customers platform and the actual application (also thought of as the client configuration).
 Resources represent the connections to external services, enabling secure access to PingOne resources and other defined external resources.

 Activities are collections of user activity information such as login attempts, password reset attempts, and total active user counts.
 This audit data can be exported, reported on, or streamed out to customer security information and event management (SIEM) solutions.

 Branding and images

-User interface branding elements are defined in the branding service.
-This service contains configuration properties for elements of the PingOne interface that can be branded.
+Branding can be configured for elements of the PingOne interface.
 All end user interfaces are branded according to the theme defined in the associated branding resource.
-The images service provides the interface to upload custom branding image files to the content delivery network (CDN) and manage the lifecycle of those images.
+Image resources can be configured to upload custom branding image files to the content delivery network (CDN) and manage the lifecycle of those images.

-These resources represent the password policies that can be applied to users within an environment.
+These resources represent the password management actions and password policies that can be applied to users within an environment.

 signOnPolicyresource is a proxy back to other APIs to perform authentication actions.